 2015 Ed.
 Hertz, Guggenheim & Amsterdam Trial Manual for Defense Attorneys in Juvenile Delinquency Court

 A complete how-to guidebook for handling juvenile court cases, the Manual covers every phase of the juvenile court process, from arrest and intake through appeals, with sound advice from distinguished experts.
 This definitive hornbook will be extremely useful to both the new and veteran attorney, and incorporates scholarly writings, statutes, and cases from jurisdictions across the nation.
 The Manual is an invaluable resource on the law as it is applied to youth at each stage of the delinquency process.

 Multi-Jurisdiction Survey of Training Requirements for Juvenile Defenders (January 2014)

 This chart depicts the states and U.S. territories that have statutorily-established training requirements for juvenile defense attorneys.
 Ensuring appropriate training is key to the development of a cadre of quality juvenile defenders.
 This chart also analyzes the states that authorize public defense commissions to institute training and/or practice standards, including whether said standards are mandatory.

-Juvenile Defense Career Resource Guide
+Juvenile Defense Policy and Practice Career Resource Guide

 NDJC has created this electronic guide to raise the profile of juvenile-specific defense as a career.
-It is intended for law students interested in pursuing juvenile defense as a career and includes information for on coursework and externships that will help strengthen a candidate’s application in the juvenile defense field; resources to guide in the search for juvenile defense jobs, fellowships, and funding opportunities; and a list of offices around the country that provide employment and internship opportunities specific to juvenile defense.
+It is intended for law students interested in pursuing juvenile defense as a career and includes information on coursework and externships that will help strengthen a candidate’s application in the juvenile defense field; resources to guide in the search for juvenile defense jobs, fellowships, and funding opportunities; and a list of offices around the country that provide employment and internship opportunities specific to juvenile defense.

 For more on specialization… Search Our Database